odk-x/docs/odkx-src/sync-endpoint.rst

 """"""""""""""""""""""""""""""""""""""""""""""

     1. Create a folder in the sync-endpoint-default-setup directory and create a docker file inside it .

-    2. Copy the bootstrap.ldif file from the OpenLDAP directory to the new directory .In the docker file Add the image of the ldap directory to be used and add the copy command to copy the bootstrap.ldif file to the right location in the container .
+    2. Copy the bootstrap.ldif file from the OpenLDAP directory to the new directory .In the docker file Add the image of the ldap directory to be used and add the "COPY" command to copy the bootstrap.ldif file to the right path in the container .

     3. Run the following command to build the docker image :